 When government leaders abuse power others follow in their footsteps.

 A former pastor distributed fliers with a political message on a public sidewalk.
 Government officials arrested him when they disagreed with the message.
-The Justice Center assisted on this case where the former pastor won a dismissal of the most serious felonies.
-The case is currently in the Michigan Supreme Court where the fight is over the First Amendment right to free expression.
+The Justice Center assisted on this case where the former pastor first won a dismissal of the most serious felonies.
+The government proceeded to trial on the remaining criminal charges, even though we contended these charges had no support in the law.
+After trial the the Court instructed the jury inappropriately, virtually requiring it to return a guilty verdict, not based on what the law actually said, but on what the court said the law was.
+After a battle all the way to the Michigan Supreme Court, the Court completely exonerated the former pastor.

 The Justice Center just “won” a case on behalf of a Christian businessman facing millions of dollars in fines for his exercise of religious conscience.
 His unwillingness to participate in abortions of his employees and government mandate collided.
 The Government admitted to violating our client’s freedom of religion and has agreed to pay attorney fees.
 Erin Mersino served as lead counsel.

 Special Nationwide Summary of Cases Impacting the Sanctity of Human Life

 U.S. Supreme Court

 - Louisiana- *June Medical Services v.
 Russo (No. 18-1323) (admitting privileges); and *June Medical Services v.
 Russo (No. 18-1460) (abortion provider standing).
 Petition and cross-petition granted, oral argument heard Mar.
 4, 2020; decision expected before the end of the term.

 - Indiana- Box v.
 Planned Parenthood of Indiana & Kentucky (No. 18-1019) (ultrasound) (originally conferenced Oct.
 1, 2019, now apparently held)